Be Proud, Be Seen, Be Counted

 What is the Census and why does it matter?

 Every ten years our federal government administers the U.S. Census to count the total number of people residing in the United States.
 The U.S. Constitution requires the Census to be administered every ten years.
 They use this count to determine how to allocate funds for schools, hospitals, and roads, as well as programs like Medicaid, public housing, and food stamps.
 The count is also used to make sure that our federal, state, and local elected officials are each representing roughly the same number of people.
 When communities have low participation in the Census, they stand to lose funding for community services and have fewer elected officials representing.
-For each person not counted in the 2020 Census,

 Why should I participate?